wwwouaiebe/OsmPtv2NetControl/README.md

 ## Bugs, issues, questions about the app

 Please fill an issue in Github.
-If it's REALLY to complex for you, send a message via my osm account (but remember that in that case I have to fill the issue for you 👿).
+If it's REALLY to complex for you, send a message via [my osm account](https://www.openstreetmap.org/user/wwwouaiebe) (but remember that in that case I have to fill the issue for you 👿).

-All questions, discussions, polemics about osm have to be posted on OSM forums and not there.
+All questions, discussions, polemics about osm have to be posted on OSM forums and not here.

 This program is only there to help mappers do a better map.
-In all case it's not a control of your works...
+In all case it's not a control of your works.I am not the OSM police.

 In case of contradictions between this app and the openstreetmap wiki, the wiki is the truth.